← Back to Insights

 The energy companies navigating this well tend to share three things in common.

-They invest in internal reskilling.
-Rather than trying to replace their entire workforce from scratch, they identify which of their existing engineers and operators have transferable skills and build structured pathways into new energy roles.
+They invest in internal reskilling at scale.
+Rather than trying to replace their entire workforce from scratch, they identify which of their existing engineers, project managers, and operators have transferable skills, and build structured pathways into new energy roles.
 The World Economic Forum's Future of Jobs report found that 61% of employees will need retraining by 2027.
 The companies that start that process now will be significantly ahead of those that wait for the market to force their hand.
-They take employer brand seriously.

 They hire for adjacent skills and develop from there.
 Not every role in the new energy economy requires someone who was trained specifically for it.
-Project management, data analysis, stakeholder engagement, these skills transfer.
-The companies that build hiring criteria around potential and adaptability, not just credentials, access a much wider pool.
+Project management, data analysis, stakeholder engagement, financial modeling — these skills transfer.
+The companies that build hiring criteria around potential and adaptability, not just credentials, access a much wider pool and develop stronger teams over time.

 The question worth sitting with